nymtech/nym/documentation/operators/src/tokenomics/mixnet-rewards.md

 	- 2-hop: (In future) 33%-67%
 	- Currently Gateways earn rewards only from 5-hop mode.
 The operators can sign up to a grant program as a substitution for 2-hop routing.
 * Each node is rewarded according to the layer in which it's positioned in the given epoch, divided uniformly between all nodes in that layer.
-* Nodes are selected to the active set based on their performance and stake saturation (slef bond + delegation)
+* Nodes are selected to the active set based on their performance and stake saturation (self bond + delegation)
 * In future a ticket system will be implemented where nodes will be rewarded according to the work they perform, with a revenue for both 2-hop and 5-hop work.
 The uniform naive distribution is an intermediate step.
 See [*Roadmap*](#roadmap) chapter for more details.

 ## Rewards Logic & Calculation

 **Note that in the current intermediate model we use one active set for both 2-hop and 5-hop routing Gateways.
-In reality it means that all nodes are rewarded only within 5-hop reward scheme only.
+In reality it means that all nodes are rewarded within 5-hop reward scheme only.
 In the meantime, given that the 120 Gateways within the active set route traffic for 2-hop wireguard mode as well, without any extra rewards, the operators can get substitution in the form of grants.**

 ~~~admonish tip title="Nym network active set distribution"
 ```ascii